preprocessy/preprocessy/docs/parameters.rst

 - **train_size**

 Size of train set after splitting.
 Can take values from 0 - 1 for floating point values, 0 - Number of samples for integer values.
-Is complementary to test size.
+It is complementary to test size.
 If both ``train_size`` and ``test_size`` are given, then ``train_size + test_size`` should be equal to 1 if sizes are floating point values, else the total size of the dataset.